 Help educate the black community on the role of the media plays in the community

 Promote understanding among local media management of issues sensitive to the black community

 Sec.
 3: This constitution shall be in compliance with any federal, state or local laws which govern the transaction of business with TCBJ.

 ARTICLE II: Membership

 Sec.
-2: Membership must be renewed annually by Feb.
-1. Those members who do not renew within 60 days will be subject to a $10 reinstatement fee in addition to dues.
+2: Membership must be renewed annually.
 Newcomers will be asked to join after attending two consecutive meetings.

 ARTICLE III: Officers

 Sec.
-1: TCBJ officers shall be president, vice president, secretary, treasurer and parliamentarian.
+1: TCBJ officers shall be president, vice president(s) of print and/or broadcast, secretary, treasurer and parliamentarian.